BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

 Archaeological and historical context: Apollonia Pontica (present-day Sozopol, Bulgria) is one of the most ancient towns on the Western Black Sea coast.
 The city, founded by Miletian colonists around 610 BC, was named Apollonia Pontica, in honour of the patron deity of Miletus - Apollo.
 The Ancient authors identify the philosopher named Anaximander as the founder of the city.
 It became an autonomous and strong democratic polis and important trade center between Ancient Greece and Thrace.
 Thanks to its strong navy and naturally protected harbors, Apollonia kept control of the major merchant road along the Western Black Sea Coast, called Via Pontica, for several centuries.
 The city preserved its independence during the campaigns of Phillip II of Macedon (342-339 BC) and Alexander the Great (335 BC) but in 72 BC it was conquered, pillaged and burned by the Roman legions of Marcus Lucullus.
 The victors took the most prized trophy to Rome: the colossal statue of Apollo.
 The city succeeded in restoring its former glory and was known in the Roman World as Apollonia Magna (Great Apollonia).
 Following the Christian mainstream tradition, its name was changed to Sozopol in the 4th century AD.
 Despite the damage, it survived the period of the Great Migration of People (4-7 century AD) and entered the Middle ages as a focal point of long-lasting Byzantine-Bulgarian conflicts.

 The large necropolis of Apollonia Pontica, dated to the 6th - 2nd century BC, is Sozopol's most important archaeological site today.
-It was once outside the ramparts, along the sea coast in what is today the Harmani beach area.
-Here archaeologists have discovered hundreds of ancient graves.
+It was once outside the ramparts of the town, along the sea coast in what is today the Harmani beach area and Budzhaka peninsula.
+Here archaeologists have discovered more than 2000 ancient graves.
 Some of them contained impressive artifacts such as painted pottery, funerary reliefs, jewels and terracotta statuettes.
 The most representative collection of finds is kept by the Sozopol Archaeological Museum, Bulgaria but some artifacts are now in the the Louvre Museum (Paris, France), the Hermitage Museum (St.Petersburg, Russia) and the Pergamon Museum (Berlin, Germany).